The Court is providing guidance for those practising in civil and criminal proceedings in the current coronavirus (COVID-19) environment.

 Amending a party name

 - If the originating process has not been served, party names can be amended.
 See order 36.03 of the Supreme Court (General Civil Procedure) Rules 2015 and read amending a writ.

 - If the originating process has been served on the parties, the party names can only be amended via application to the Court by summons or notice to produce.

 - If an order giving leave to amend a party name is obtained, the amended originating process must be filed within 21 days (or within the time limit set in the order).
 You will need to add an endorsement at the top of the amended document to show how the amendment has been made.
 For example:

 'Amended pursuant to the Order of Associate Justice''' made on dd/mm/yyyy'.
-See order 36.02 of the Supreme Court Rules 2015.
+See order 36.02 of the Supreme Court (General Civil Procedure) Rules 2015.